anushkachauhxn/custom-globe-3js/NOTES.md

 }
 ```

-## ☀️ Adding an Atmospheric/ Glow Effect on a geometry
+## 🌍 Adding an Atmospheric Effect on a geometry

 ### 1. Getting the normal value from vertex shader to fragment shader: